In a nutshell: The rabbit gestation period lasts 28-35 days, with most breeds delivering around 31 days. Get ready for kits with this quick guide!

-Rabbits, known for their speedy reproduction, can turn your home into a fluffy haven of bouncing baby bunnies in less than a month.
-Whether you’re a rabbit owner planning for a litter or just curious about these prolific breeders, understanding the rabbit gestation period is essential.
-Let’s dive into the world of rabbit pregnancies and break down everything you need to know to ensure your doe (rabbit mom) and her kits (baby bunnies) thrive.
+Rabbits are famous for their rapid reproduction, turning your home into a fluffy bunny haven in under a month.
+Whether you’re a rabbit owner preparing for a litter or simply curious about these prolific breeders, understanding the rabbit gestation period is key to keeping your doe (rabbit mom) and her kits (baby bunnies) thriving.
+In this article, we’ll explore how long rabbits are pregnant, signs of pregnancy, care tips, and even a visual timeline of the stages—everything you need to welcome those tiny hoppers with confidence.

 What is the rabbit gestation period?